 Peak Shaving: solar energy storage methods to reduce peak load

-This reliability comes with a cost that the utility usually finances via the customer.
-In most countries, the electricity bill of a building is determined by its energy consumption via a price per kWh (energy) and its maximum peak consumption via a price per kW (power).
+Some of these electrical plants only operate a few times a year to always deliver the proper quantity of electricity no matter the demand peak during the year.
+This consistent supply, however, comes at a cost, which the utility usually finances via the customer.
+In most countries, the electricity bill of a building is determined by its energy consumption through price per kWh (energy) and its maximum peak consumption via a price per kW (power).
 In some cases, if the building is exceeding its maximum peak consumption, the utility applies penalties.

 What is peak shaving?

-• Demand charges : demand charges measure the rate at which energy is consumed.
-The electric company charges its commercial customers a specific amount of money for each kW of Demand which occurred in that month.
-This is, in a given month, the highest point of consumption for that month.
-It is measured in kW.
+• Demand charges: Demand charges measure the rate at which energy is consumed.
+The electric company charges its commercial customers a specific amount of money for each kW of Demand that occurred in that month.
+This is, in a given month.Essentially, this is the highest point of consumption for that month, measured in kW.

 In practical terms, Peak Shaving is the process of reducing the amount of energy purchased – or shaving profile – from the utility companies during peak hours of energy demand to reduce the peak demand charges and make savings.
 In other words, it consists of flattening the load profile.